Hiking Distance: 4 - 13 km

 Flights to Kumamoto are relatively cheap, ranging from $70 to $130 USD one-way, check Skyscanner for the best options.

 The overnight ferry is the best option, available from Osaka to Beppu, and Tokyo to Fukuoka.
-Prices start from about ¥8000 and increase if you want a nicer room or you're bringing your vehicle.
+Prices start from about ¥8000 and increase if you want a nicer room or if you're travelling during holidays.
 The ferry is very nice, a lot of fun, and is an experience in itself.
 Click here for Osaka, or here for Tokyo.

 There is an overnight bus from Kyoto and Osaka to Fukuoka, Kumamoto, and Beppu, it takes 10 to 12 hours and the price varies from ¥4000 to ¥10,000, with Fukuoka being the cheapest option.
 Click here for the bus to Fukuoka, here for the bus to Kumamoto, or here for the bus to Beppu.